undergrad-partner-school

 Admissions

-In 2024, the school accepted 1,072 new students.
+According to the newest information reported, this school uses standardized test scores for admission and it admitted 978 in 2025.
+Rocky Mountain College, MT has an official test-optional admission policy but considers standardized test scores if the applicant decides to submit them.
 Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is moderately difficult to get into.

 Test Scores